benon33/benmok/Assignment5/index.md

-__Exercise 1.3.__ Use your functions from exercises 1.1 and 1.2 to get a data frame of 60 [Campus News](https://theaggie.org/campus/) articles and a data frame of 60 [City News](https://theaggie.org/city/) articles.
+__Use your functions from exercises 1.1 and 1.2 to get a data frame of 60 [Campus News](https://theaggie.org/campus/) articles and a data frame of 60 [City News](https://theaggie.org/city/) articles.
 Add a column to each that indicates the category, then combine them into one big data frame.

 The "text" column of this data frame will be your corpus for natural language processing in exercise 1.4.